cttricks/cttricks/README.md

 ###

 #### Quote Of the Day
-*“I like being a woman, even in a man's world.
-After all, men can't wear dresses, but we can wear the pants.”* — Whitney Houston
+*“I had a happy marriage and a nice wife.
+I accomplished everything you can.
+What more can you want?”* — Max Schmeling